R4: Ridge Racer Type 4: Release

-A peripheral, the JogCon, was released alongside the game, packaged in special editions.
+A peripheral, the Jogcon, was released alongside the game, packaged in special editions.
 The device features a steering wheel type device in the middle of the controller to provide accurate control.
+R4: Ridge Racer Type 4 was also released with a bonus disc containing a High-Spec version of the original Ridge Racer, running at 60 frames per second like its arcade counterpart.
+The disc also contains demos for LiberoGrande, Tales of Destiny, Tekken 3, and Klonoa.